nastya-prokopishena/Prokopishena.University.Personalized-Fitness-Coaching-Platform/README.md

 - [x] Update project documentation with final testing results and performance metrics

 ### Week 9:
-- [ ] Implement feature: Motivational Content integration
+- [x] Implement feature: Motivational Content integration
-- [ ] Conduct comprehensive end-to-end testing of all platform features (replacement with a task Develop Postman collection for testing user registration and profile creation endpoints from WEEK 3)
+- [x] Conduct comprehensive end-to-end testing of all platform features (replacement with a task Develop Postman collection for testing user registration and profile creation endpoints from WEEK 3) Finalize project documentation, including task decomposition and testing strategies
-- [ ] Prepare documentation for platform maintenance and future development guidelines (replacement with a task Implement feature: Nutrition Guidance integration from WEEK 7 )
+- [x] Prepare documentation for platform maintenance and future development guidelines (replacement with a task  Enhance user interface for profile creation and goal setting from WEEK 4 )
-- [ ] Finalize deployment scripts and procedures for a smooth production rollout (replacement with a task Begin drafting project documentation, including task decomposition WEEK 4)
+- [x] Finalize deployment scripts and procedures for a smooth production rollout (replacement with a task Expand Postman collection to cover new features implemented WEEK 4)
-- [ ] Coordinate with the marketing team for promotional activities and platform launch announcements ( replacement with a task Implement feature: Customized Workout Plans generation WEEK 4)
+- [x] Coordinate with the marketing team for promotional activities and platform launch announcements ( replacement with a task Refine documentation for Getting Started and project overview WEEK 3)

 ### Week 10:
 - [ ] Implement feature: Community Support features